 It is the fear of what the Universe just might to do our business that keeps Recruitment Hive donating ever increasing amounts of our profit year on year end.
 It’s an inescapable and vicious cycle of self-interest!

-To ensure the Universe delivers good Ju Ju upon us, Recruitment Hive sacrifices 5% of our profit each year on the altar of the Recruitment Gods (If the internet says they’re real then they must be: click here for a full list).
+To ensure the Universe delivers good Ju Ju upon us, Recruitment Hive sacrifices a significant portion of our profit each year on the altar of the Recruitment Gods (If the internet says they’re real then they must be: click here for a full list).
 Descended from both Greek and Roman Gods, the Recruitment Gods are many and include:

 Apollo, The God of well managed recruitment processes (and early Monday morning meetings);

 Dionysus, The God of badly managed recruitment processes (and Friday night drinks);